FreeBarr/FreeBarr/README.md

 ## 📧 Contact

-Any questions, suggestions, critiques and praise!
+Any questions, suggestions, critiques and maybe praise?
 Write an email to **freebarrcontact@gmail.com**

 ---